 What is Munchausen by Proxy (MSbP/MSP/MBPS)?

-Munchausen by proxy (MBPS) is a similar disorder, but patients trigger the symptoms in a child in their care instead.
+Munchausen by proxy (MBPS) is a disorder which is similar and related to Munchausen syndrome, but patients trigger the symptoms in a child who is in their care instead.
 The child receives medical attention, but the caretaker is really performing a form of “medical abuse” on the child.
-Parents and guardians with this disorder may also have suffered from spousal abuse, depression, psychosis, or psychopathy.4 The adult will deliberately mislead doctors and others about a child’s symptoms, and they may actually poison the child in order to produce symptoms.
+Parents and guardians with this disorder may also have suffered from spousal abuse, depression, psychosis, or psychopathy.4 The adult who is the caretaker of the child will deliberately mislead doctors and others about a child’s symptoms.
+They may actually poison the child in order to produce symptoms.

 Once it has been determined that the patient does not have an undetected disease, doctors will need to look at the medical, social, and psychological history of the patient.
-If the patient is a danger to themselves or others, psychiatric hospitalization would be warranted.
-Without treatment, millions of dollars can be spent on tests, treatments, and hospitalizations.
-Patients can become seriously ill (or trigger illness in their child) by using blood thinners, laxatives, or bacterial injections.
+They need to work quickly to determine whether the illness of the patient has been faked in order to begin to take the proper actions.
+If the patient is a danger to themselves or others, especially if there is a child in the patient’s care, then this would warrant psychiatric hospitalization.
+Without treatment, millions of dollars can be spent on unnecessary tests, treatments, and hospitalizations.
+Patients can actually become seriously ill (or trigger previously nonexistent illness in their child) by using blood thinners, laxatives, or bacterial injections.
 They may reopen wounds and cut or burn the skin.
-Patients (and victims) could lose organs, limbs, or their lives.
-Mental health specialists should be brought in to look at the “underlying psychiatric disorder”.
-These can include anxiety, mood, and borderline personality disorders.
-Most with depression and anxiety can be treated with cognitive behavior therapy and medication.
-Personality disorders have a poor prognosis as they are stable and pervasive.6 Victims who survive MBPS can also have psychological damage that will need to be treated in addition to the serious (and possibly permanent) medical harm.7
+Patients (and victims) could lose organs, limbs, or their lives if Munchausen syndromes are allowed to continue for too long.